EddyMcNut/uc-intg-onkyo-avr/docs/v070-migration.md

 ## Detailed step-by-step guide

-My aim is to make it as easy as possible to update to v0.7.0.
 Kudos to [Albaintor](https://github.com/albaintor/UC-Remote-Two-Toolkit) for creating an awesome toolkit!
-I added a part of that code to this integration to make the below stuff possible.
+I added a manupilated part of Albaintor's code to this integration to make the below stuff possible, my aim is to make the update to v0.7.0 as smooth as possible.

 I have performed this several times (by installing backup and v0.6.5 and then updating again) and it worked fine every time.
 I also used the new entities a couple of days including reboots of the remote and it worked as expected with just one remark: when you have configured multilpe zones for your AVR(s), the integration needs more time to recover after a reboot of the remote compared with just having one zone.